lindakukolich/datasciencecoursera/RProgramming/RProgNotes.md

 [1,]  1     3    5
 [2,]  2     4    6
 ```
+- Matrices
   - cbind - column bind
   - rbind - row bind
 - Lists
   - types can change.
 Probably how we do classes (structs), but using 1980s tech
   x <- list(1, "a", TRUE, 1 + 4i)
 - Factors
   - represent categorical data
   - unordered (male, female)
   - ordered (assistant, associate, full, senior staff)
   - treated specially by lm() and glm(), which fit linear functions
   - factors let us use names (male and female) rather 1 and 2
   - factor()
     - input is a character vector
     - returns vector and levels (male female)
     - option levels = c ("yes", "no")
   - table(x)
     - gives counts of each "level"
     - default level order is alphabetical
 - is.na(), is.nan()
   - NA means it is missing
 ```
 x <- c(1, 2, NaN, NA, 4)
 is.na(x)